Kevon Looney: Early life

 Looney was born in Milwaukee, Wisconsin, to Doug and Victoria Looney.
-As a youngster, he watched his brother Kevin, who was six years older, play pickup games.
+Growing up, he was coached by his father, who played as a forward at Schreiner University in Kerrville, Texas, and became the school's career rebounding leader.
+Looney also watched his brother Kevin, who was six years older, play pickup games.
 Like his brother, Looney became a Los Angeles Lakers and Kobe Bryant fan, and watched tapes of Bryant, copying his moves.
+His brother would let him play basketball with him, but only if Kevon rebounded more and shot less.

 Looney was the best player on his high school team at Alexander Hamilton High in Milwaukee.
-He was already being recruited by colleges as a freshman, receiving offers from in-state schools Marquette and Wisconsin.
+Looney was already being recruited by colleges as a freshman, receiving offers from in-state schools Marquette and Wisconsin.
 In his sophomore year in 2012, Looney was named Player of the Year of the Milwaukee City Conference after averaging 20.9 points, 8.6 rebounds, and 2.0 assists per game.
 As a junior, he averaged 26.1 points, 12.4 rebounds, 7.0 blocks, and 3.1 assists per game, leading a team of mostly unproven players to a runner-up finish for the conference title.

 In his final season, Looney averaged 27.9 points, 12.7 rebounds, 7.0 assists, and 8.0 blocks per game; both CBS Sports and The Post-Crescent called his averages "nearly" a quadruple-double.
-Although he was Hamilton's tallest player, he was also its best passer, and played mostly at point guard.
-Capable of handling the ball, creating his own shot, and shooting, mixtapes on YouTube hailed him as "the next KD", in reference to future Golden State teammate Kevin Durant.
+Although Looney was Hamilton's tallest player, he was also their best passer, and played mostly at point guard.
+Capable of handling the ball, creating his own shot, and shooting, mixtapes on YouTube hailed Looney as "the next KD", in reference to future Golden State teammate Kevin Durant.
 Hamilton went undefeated in conference play to win its first league title in four years, and Looney earned his second City Conference player of the year award.
-He gained national recognition, becoming just the second player in Milwaukee Public Schools history, and the sixth ever in Wisconsin, to be named a McDonald's All-American; Looney was also a Parade All-American.
-He was named Wisconsin Mr. Basketball by the Wisconsin Basketball Coaches Association, and Gatorade and the Associated Press named him their state player of the year.
+Looney gained national recognition, becoming just the second player in Milwaukee Public Schools history, and the sixth ever in Wisconsin, to be named a McDonald's All-American; he was also a Parade All-American.
+Looney was named Wisconsin Mr. Basketball by the Wisconsin Basketball Coaches Association, and both Gatorade and the Associated Press named him their state player of the year.
 Looney was listed as a five-star prospect by Rivals.com, ESPN.com and Scout.com, who ranked him nationally as the No. 10, No. 12, and No. 15 player, respectively.